bodhi-project/spirit-and-nature/content/on-world-game-in-sand.md

 ---

 “When one is very young ... there is always, in the dreams of the child, a kind of aspiration, which for the child’s consciousness is a sort of ambition, for something which would be beauty without ugliness, justice without injustice, goodness without limits, and a conscious, constant success, a perpetual miracle.
 Children should be taught, ... this is what should guide your life, organise it, make you develop in the direction of the true reality which the ordinary world calls illusion.” — The Mother

+This activity has been an educational tool in Auroville from its beginning.
+Although now in Auroville it is mainly played with children, yet it was also intended for adults.
+The World Game encourages spontaneity, trust in oneself, and being in the  ow of the moment.
+There are no mistakes, and no experience is required.
+There is nothing to accomplish, no place to reach.
+Because it is playful, it can flow joyfully and become a celebration of life.

+The children go through their individuation process, and in the young children who come to me, we see this re ected in their creations.
+Our starting point for the World Game is that nothing is wrong with the children, the children are  ne as they are and that we aren’t trying to “fix” anything, but to let them unfold.

 # Practical Aspects of the World Games